ANNUAL CHARGEBACK REPORT & STATISTICS

 The most relevant and accurate insight comes from multi-dimensional analysis.
 It reduces the risk of assumptions drawn on incomplete data that can often happen without context.
 Therefore, one of the most helpful chargeback management metrics is the chargeback-to-transaction ratio — the percent of transactions that turn into chargebacks.

-The decrease in the overall chargeback-to-transaction ratio was driven by significant declines for Visa® and Mastercard®.
+A drop in the overall chargeback-to-transaction ratio was driven by significant decreases in Visa® and Mastercard® chargebacks.

 Another reason is because American Express and Discover often issue their own branded cards directly to consumers, eliminating the involvement of an issuing bank.
 This independence enables greater flexibility in creating and enforcing regulations.